The Importance of Binders

 - Aid in relieving some unwanted digestive symptoms such as gas, bloating and nausea

 Let’s look at this word, bind.
 The definition of bind is to tie, fasten or cohere.
 So yes, most binders work by actually fastening to toxins.
 But how exactly does it do this?
-Does it just glare at all the toxins, become mesmerized by their evil ways, goes and bear hugs all its ugliness and wrestles it out of the body?
+Does it just glare at all the toxins, become mesmerized by their evil ways, bear hugs all its ugliness and wrestles it out of the body?
 Well, it might get a tad more scientific than that.
 What actually occurs is pretty straight forward science.

 Toxins are mostly positively charged, and most binders are negatively charged, so they are like magnets instantly drawn to each other.
 Clay is negatively charged, but also binds well to gram-negative bacteria such as Klebsiella.
 Some binders work by trapping the toxins in their material (charcoals), some work by literally absorbing the toxins.